rhdtownsend/msg/docs/source/appendices/grid-tools.rst

    Justify the new wavelength abscissa to the left ('L') or right ('R').

-.. _creating-spec-grids:
+.. _creating-specgrids:

 Creating Spectroscopic Grids
 ----------------------------

-With a set of spectrum files extracted, an HDF5 `specgrid` (spectroscopic grid) file can be created using the :command:`specint_to_specgrid` tool.
+With a set of `specint` files extracted, a `specgrid` file can be created using the :command:`specint_to_specgrid` tool.
 This tool accepts the following command-line arguments:

 .. program:: specint_to_specgrid